jbchouinard/odoo-cog-addon/addon/README.cog.rst

 More information
 ----------------
 [[[cog
-cog.outl('* Module developed and tested with Odoo version %s' % cogutils.ODOO_VERSION) ]]]
+cog.outl('* Module developed and tested with Odoo version %s' % cogconstants.ODOO_VERSION) ]]]
 [[[end]]]
 * For questions, please contact our support services